 - Injury caused by non-existing or improper supervision and management

 - Serious injury as a result of missing safety devices, improperly used or worn/defective equipment

 Causes of Natural Gas Explosions

-A defective natural gas connector and/or control valve can cause serious injury or wrongful death.
-Household appliances and equipment that are often involved in a natural gas explosion include:
+A defective connector and control valve can cause serious injury or wrongful death.
+Household appliances and equipment that are often involved in an explosion include:

 - Barbecue grill